 Advance directives let you make arrangements for your care if you become sick.
-There are two ways to do this:
+Two common types of advance directives are:

 - A living will gives you a say in your health care if you become too sick to make your wishes known.
 In a living will, you can state what kind of care you do or don't want.
 This can make it easier for family members to make tough healthcare decisions for you.

 - A durable power of attorney for health care lets you name the person you want to make medical decisions for you if you can't make them yourself.
 Make sure the person you name is willing to make those decisions for you.